brianpzaide/jat/README.md

 # Job Application Tracker

-A job application tracker that runs completely inside the browser.
+A job application tracker to help track and manage your job applications locally.
+It runs completely inside the browser.

-This project was an exploration of:

-* Using SQLite directly in the browser
+This project was an exploration of using SQLite directly in the browser.
-* Building applications around a local-first architecture

-## Tech Stack
+### Tech Stack

 The application was built using:
 * vuejs
 * sql.js, in-memory SQLite database.
-* IndexedDB stores the current SQLite database state, for browser persistence.
+* IndexedDB to persist the SQLite database state across the browser reloads/refreshes.

-Users may:
+Users can:

 * start with an empty database
 * upload an existing SQLite database file
 * download/export their database at any time

+### Lifecycle & Persistence
 When the application reloads/browser refreshes:
 * if a database exists in IndexedDB, it is restored automatically
-* otherwise users may:
-  * upload a database
+* otherwise users can choose to upload an existing database or start fresh.
-  * start fresh

-## Database Schema
+### Database Schema

 ```sql
 CREATE TABLE IF NOT EXISTS job_applications(